ivuorinen/starred/README.md

 - [lit/lit](https://github.com/lit/lit) - Lit is a simple library for building fast, lightweight web components.
 - [lynchjames/obsidian-day-planner](https://github.com/lynchjames/obsidian-day-planner) - An Obsidian plugin for day planning and managing pomodoro timers from a task list in a Markdown note.
 - [lynchjames/obsidian-mind-map](https://github.com/lynchjames/obsidian-mind-map) - An Obsidian plugin for displaying markdown notes as mind maps using Markmap.
+- [mProjectsCode/obsidian-media-db-plugin](https://github.com/mProjectsCode/obsidian-media-db-plugin) - A plugin that can query multiple APIs for movies, series, anime, games, music and wiki articles, and import them into your vault.
 - [manosim/gitify](https://github.com/manosim/gitify) - GitHub notifications on your menu bar.
 Available on macOS, Windows & Linux.
 - [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [mdelobelle/metadatamenu](https://github.com/mdelobelle/metadatamenu) - For data quality enthousiasts (and dataview lovers): manage the metadata of your notes.